bearcatjs/bearcat/README.md

-## Bearcat -- magic, expressive javaScript Objects build elastic, maintainable fullstack javaScript applications
+## Bearcat -- magic, expressive javaScript Objects build up elastic, maintainable javaScript applications
-Bearcat makes plain javaScript magic and expressive, which makes it easy to resolve dependency through DI and declarative middleware service through AOP.
-Bearcat support all javaScript based enviroments, [node.js](http://nodejs.org/) , browser and javaScript based hybrid apps.
+Bearcat makes plain javaScript object magic and expressive, which makes it easy to resolve dependency through DI and declarative middleware service through AOP.
+Bearcat supports frontend browser, backend [node.js](http://nodejs.org/) , and javaScript based hybrid apps, all you write are plain old javaScript objects, so codes can be easied shared.
 Bearcat provides an infrastructural backbone to manage business objects so that developers can focus on application-level business logic.
 Bearcat enables you to build applications from "plain old javaScript object"(POJO) and to apply enterprise services non-invasively to POJOs.

 > ###Simple POJOs + Embeded configuration metadatas = Elastic, maintainable system